 Another period in Japan seems puzzling from the point of view of UIP.
 From the late 1970s to 1985, the US dollar appreciated slightly relative to the Yen.
 Surely, foreign exchange traders in this period would have started thinking of the Yen as a depreciating currency.
 And yet, US interest rates were much higher than Japanese interest rates.
-Why didn't they all move into the US currency, where they not only would have benefitted from the high interest rate, but also would have benefited from a high expected return from holding dollars?
+Why didn't all traders move their assets into the US currency, where they not only would have benefitted from the high interest rate, but also would have benefited from a high expected return from holding dollars?
 Again, a quantitatively convincing answer doesn't exist.
 However, it probably has something to do with risk.
 Even though people noticed the continuing dollar appreciation, something must have made them worried about the possibility that the dollar would depreciate.
 They would have had to have had this concern, despite the fact that the dollar didn't actually start to depreciate until 1985.

 Figure 4 reports results for Switzerland.
 Note that the US interest rate was higher than the Swiss rate in the 1970s and 1980s.
 At the same time, the US dollar depreciated on average.
 After this, the interest rate difference is quite small, while the exchange rate was more or less trendless.
 Again, these longer-run features of the data seem consistent with UIP.
 At the same time, there are subperiods when UIP does not seem to work so well.
 For example, as in Japan, the US dollar appreciated from the late 1970s to 1985, yet US interest rates were high during this period.
 One would think that traders would have started to expect a continuation in the appreciation of the dollar.
-But if so, then US assets would have looked doubly blessed: they generated a high return, plus anyone in the rest of the world who bought them would have earned an extra payoff in the roundtrip through the foreign exchange market.
+But if so, then US assets would have looked doubly blessed: they generated a high return, plus anyone in the rest of the world who bought them would have earned an extra payoff in the round-trip through the foreign exchange market.
 Moreover, any American investing in Swiss (as well as Japanese) assets would have looked doubly dammed: those assets generated a relatively low return in their own currency, plus the American would have expected to lose money in the foreign exchange market.
-So, what was going on in people's minds that there was not a wholesale abandonement of Swiss assets?
+So, what was going on in people's minds that there was not a wholesale abandonment of Swiss assets?
 It probably had something to do with risk.
+But, a discussion of risk will not occur until much later in the course.

 Figure 5 displays results for the British pound.
-Note how in the early period the US dollar generally appreciated.
-At the same time, the US interest rate was higher than the foreign interest rates, consistent with the UIP.
-After this, the interest differential becomes quite small and, consistent with UIP, the exchange rate is relatively trendless.
+Note that generally, US interest rates have been lower than UK interest rates.
+Also, the US dollar has on average appreciated against the British pound.
+This aspect of the data is consistent with the UIP.
+Now consider the shorter run.
+Note how the dollar depreciated from 1976 to 1980, and yet US interest rates were relatively low at the time.
+This seems inconsistent with the UIP.
 Figure 6 displays results for Thailand.
 Note that in the 1970s and 1980s the Thai baht generally appreciated.
-Consistent with the UIP, the US interest rate was higher, at this time, than the Japanese interest rate.
-After this, the interest rate differentiable became smaller, and the currency a stable exchange rate.
+Consistent with the UIP, the US interest rate was higher, at this time, than the Thai interest rate.
+However, from 1996 to 2000 the US dollar appreciated, while US interest rates were higher than Thai interest rates.

 In sum, the UIP seems to capture long-run features of the data.
 Additional factors not incorporated into the UIP seem to also be at work over short horizons.
-This reflects that UIP captures the 'fundamentals', and so seems like a good starting point.
+That UIP does well over longer horizons suggests that it UIP captures the 'fundamentals', and so seems like a good starting point in our course.